Ranking the Marvel Cinematic Universe: The Phase Five Update

 “Such a poser.”

-After a two-year gap since the release of the previous MCU film, Spider-Man: Far From Home, Phase 4 kicks off with a tremendous dud.
-Set between the events of Captain America: Civil War and Avengers: Infinity War, Scarlett Johansson’s farewell performance as Black Widow feels like too little, too late.
-There are a few interesting plot beats here and there and the strong supporting performances from David Harbour and Florence Pugh do a lot to keep this film afloat, but the whole film stinks of a tired, beaten franchise with not much new to give.
+After a two-year gap since the release of the previous MCU film, Spider-Man: Far From Home, Phase Four kicks off with a tremendous dud.
+Set between the events of Captain America: Civil War and Avengers: Infinity War, Scarlett Johansson’s farewell performance as Black Widow is too little, too late.
+After receiving a beautiful ending in Avengers: Endgame, it was certainly a risky choice to bring back Johansson for another film, but a gamble that could have paid off with an excellent finale.
+But the film does far too little to add to Natahsa Romanov’s character or justify its post-mortem existence.
+The visual effects redefine atrocious, the action choreography is uninspired, and the writing for the central villains is excruciatingly poor..
+There are a few interesting plot beats here and there, and the strong supporting performances from David Harbour and Florence Pugh do a lot to keep this film afloat, but the whole film stinks of a tired, beaten franchise with not much new to give.
 It’s boring in an existential way.

 You can read my full review here.